The State

 Abstract

-Introduction Public trust as people's belief in certain behaviors and actions that they expect to witness from the government and is a sign of the effectiveness and legitimacy of the democratic government, is of particular importance to public affairs managers; So that they try to improve it with the ...
+Introduction Public trust, defined as people’s belief in the behaviors and actions they expect from the government, is a crucial indicator of the effectiveness and legitimacy of a democratic government.
+This trust is of particular importance to public affairs managers, who work to enhance it by ...
 Read More